foxyflow/UnrealBlueprintGame/README.md

 # UnrealBlueprintGame
-Lukes Language Learning (LLL) made with Unreal's Bluebrint system. https://mega.nz/folder/oFYz0SKJ#qVDYdji0y9sPxLot9xmvEQ -- download the whole folder, unzip and find the .exe to play Version 1.0a. -- A taste of what's to come.
+Lukes Language Learning (LLL) made with Unreal's Blueprint system. https://mega.nz/folder/oFYz0SKJ#qVDYdji0y9sPxLot9xmvEQ -- download the whole folder, unzip and find the .exe to play Version 1.0a. -- A taste of what's to come.
 Enjoy.